 According to Glassdoor, the average project manager salary in the United States is $66,137 per year.

 The official salary survey conducted by the PMI showed a much greater yearly income.
-A median salary of $116,000 was reported by respondents.
+An average salary of $116,000 was reported by respondents.

 On average, project managers holding the PMP certification earned a 22 percent higher income.

-The average earnings for a Scrum Master in the United States is $97,319, according to Glassdoor.
+The average Scrum Master certification salary in the United States is $97,319, according to Glassdoor.

-According to the 2019 Scrum Master Trends study, 51% of respondents earned $75,000 or more annually.
+According to the 2019 Scrum Master Trends study, 51% of respondents said the Scrum Master salary is $75,000 or more annually.
 The highest earners are distinguished by their certification.

 Source: 2019 Scrum Master Trends